How to minimise the tears and maximise the smiles.

 It’s that time of the year again.
-The crisp, cool air in the mornings.
-Snuggies and blankets in front of the TV in the evenings.
-The annual pilgrimage to visit the shrine of the snow gods.
+The crisp, cool air in the mornings, Snuggies and blankets in front of the TV in the evenings and The annual pilgrimage to visit the shrine of the snow gods.

-Yup - it’s that exciting time of the year again, when we pack our families into the car and make the drive down to Thredbo or Perisher (or for the brave few, even further) for the snow.
+Yes - it’s time to pack our families into the car and make the drive down to Thredbo or Perisher (or for the brave few, even furtherafield) for the snow.

-Even though your kids are likely to be having the times of their lives at the snow, getting them there and back is another story.
+Even though your kids are likely to be having the time of their lives at the snow, getting them there and back is another story.

 There are fewer things that are worse than having a screaming child in the back of the car for seven hours.

-It’s hard enough for adults to sit in a car for 7 hours straight, but near impossible for anyone between the ages of 4 - 15.
+It’s hard enough for adults to sit in a car for seven hours straight, but near impossible for anyone between the ages of 4-15.

-Make sure you plan regular breaks along the way.
-There’s enough to do and see to break the trip into 3 or 4 different legs - and your kids will be happier after being able to stretch their legs and run off some excess energy.
+- Make sure you plan regular breaks along the way.
+There’s enough to do and see to break the trip into three or four different legs - and your kids will be happier after being able to stretch their legs and run off some excess energy.